jplsek/MPCParty/readme.md

     * Right click to remove or move songs to the top or bottom of the playlist
     * Scramble and remove duplicates
 * Download Player
-    * Download videos, such as from youtube, straight to the music library
+    * Download videos, such as from YouTube, straight to the music library
 * Update music database
 * Basic mobile support
 * Basic theming support